PradumnGarg/flashchat/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+It was build to understand how flutter can use firebase to login,register or fetch user data avaialbe in the cloud.
+Animations were also incorporated using dart packages and in-built controllers

 A few resources to get you started if this is your first Flutter project: